Rep. Virginia Foxx with Dr. Alexandra Thomas (ASCO’s 2018 Advocate of the Year)

 ASCO Association PAC

-The ASCO Association Political Action Committee (PAC) is a nonpartisan PAC that provides ASCO members with enhanced opportunities to engage with lawmakers on the challenges and current realities facing the U.S. cancer care delivery system and cancer research enterprise.
-The PAC supports the advocacy priorities set by the Association’s Government Relations Committee.
+The nonpartisan ASCO Association Political Action Committee (PAC) provides ASCO members with opportunities to engage with lawmakers on the challenges in the U.S. cancer care delivery system and cancer research enterprise.
+All U.S. members can sign in using their ASCO account information to learn more.

 Advocacy at Home

-Attending in-district meetings with your lawmakers, or hosting them for a site visit, are impactful ways to advocate for cancer care in your state.
-These meetings allow you to better connect lawmakers with the communities you both serve.
-ASCO will assist in setting up in-district meetings and site visits for you, provide talking points, and work to ensure you are fully prepared for a visit with your lawmaker or staff.
-Fill out this survey if you are interested in participating in the Advocacy at Home program.
+Attending in-district meetings with your lawmakers, or hosting them for a site visit, are impactful ways to advocate for cancer care locally.
+ASCO will assist in organizing meeting logistics and provide talking points to help you prepare for a visit with your lawmaker or their staff.
+Fill out this survey to participate.

 Annual Advocacy Summit

-Once a year ASCO brings together volunteers for a two-day Advocacy Summit to meet with lawmakers in Washington, D.C.
-Advocates speak with Members of Congress and their staff on high-priority legislative issues impacting oncology care and cancer patients.
-The Summit includes multiple networking opportunities, advocacy training sessions, and educational tools that will help you frame your legislative asks using personal anecdotes acquired from your experience as an oncology professional.
-If you would like more information on the Advocacy Summit, please contact us.
+ASCO brings together U.S. members annually for a two-day Advocacy Summit to meet with lawmakers in Washington, D.C. to discuss high-priority legislative issues impacting oncology care and cancer patients.
+The Summit includes networking opportunities and advocacy training sessions to help you frame your legislative asks using personal stories from your experience as an oncology professional.
+For more information, please contact us.

 Advocacy Champions

-Think your advocacy efforts go unnoticed?
-Think again!
-Every year ASCO recognizes our most engaged volunteers.
-ASCO’s Advocacy Champions are leaders that engage in multiple advocacy efforts throughout the year, helping ensure that oncology professionals are able to provide the best possible care for their patients.
-The most engaged volunteer is designated as the Advocate of the Year and is honored at the annual Advocacy Summit in Washington, DC.
+Every year ASCO recognizes our most engaged volunteers as ASCO’s Advocacy Champions.
+The most engaged volunteer is designated as the Advocate of the Year and is honored at the annual Advocacy Summit in Washington, D.C. and recognized by ASCO in member communications.
+Additionally, FASCO points are awarded for achieving Advocacy Champion status.